Depravity is an act that violates the natural rights one human has with another human or with the Creator.

 Then the word of the Lord came to me: “O house of Israel, can I not do with you as this potter has done? declares the Lord.
 Behold, like the clay in the potter's hand, so are you in my hand, O house of Israel.
 If at any time I declare concerning a nation or a kingdom, that I will pluck up and break down and destroy it, and if that nation, concerning which I have spoken, turns from its evil, I will relent of the disaster that I intended to do to it.
 And if at any time I declare concerning a nation or a kingdom that I will build and plant it, and if it does evil in my sight, not listening to my voice, then I will relent of the good that I had intended to do to it.
 (Jeremiah 18:4-10 ESV)

-What is clear, individual freewill is a part of the process, and collectively individuals form a nation.
-Righteous nations are formed from families that have members who look after the interests of each other and don’t violate each other’s rights for the good of all living in the house.
-In this case, the house of Israel is whom God is concerned with and while He is speaking in terms of nations and kingdoms, He is also speaking about the individuals who collectively make up the nation or kingdom.
-Moreover, through Jeremiah, God says what He will do, in the event the people disregard His plans for the nations.
-Any nation that “comes the bounce”, and of which the people think they can totally disregard their Creator, He will destroy.
+What is clear is that individual free will is a part of the process, and collectively, individuals form a nation.
+Righteous nations are formed from families that have members who look after each other's interests and do not violate one another’s rights for the good of all living in the household.
+In this case, the house of Israel is what God is concerned with, and while He speaks in terms of nations and kingdoms, He is also addressing the individuals who collectively make up the nation or kingdom.
+Moreover, through Jeremiah, God states what He will do in the event that the people disregard His plans for the nations.
+Any nation that “comes the bounce,” believing it can totally disregard its Creator, He will destroy.
 What applies to the nation also applies to the individual.

 Dorothy Murdock

 Dorothy Murdock was a writer who vehemently despised our Creator.
-She wrote a book on Moses (who was given the plan and purpose of God) being a myth, and made false claims about her research and about her abilities.
-For instance, it was pointed out to her by this author that evidence of the Israelites crossing the Red Sea exists and what was described in the book of Exodus has been verified (the bitter waters of Marah, the seven springs of Elim, the rock from which water flowed, the cattle ramps to the altar of sacrifice below Mt Sinai, which has evidence of scorching fire having burned the rock at its peak, the cave in Mt Horeb, the inscriptions on the nearby rocks).
-Instead of investigating what she was told, she went to Wikipedia, which at the time disparaged the documenting of these finds, then claimed she had researched the matter and the evidence that exists is fake.
-That was October, 2014.
+She wrote a book claiming that Moses (who was given the plan and purpose of God) was a myth and made false claims about her research and abilities.
+For instance, it was pointed out to her by this author that evidence exists of the Israelites crossing the Red Sea and that what is described in the book of Exodus has been verified (the bitter waters of Marah, the seven springs of Elim, the rock from which water flowed, the cattle ramps to the altar of sacrifice below Mt.
+Sinai, which shows evidence of scorching fire having burned the rock at its peak, and the cave in Mt.
+Horeb, along with inscriptions on nearby rocks).
+Instead of investigating what she was told, she went to Wikipedia, which at the time disparaged the documentation of these finds, and then claimed she had researched the matter and that the existing evidence was fake.
+That was in October 2014.
 She then contracted cancer and battled it for the following year, decrying Lord Jesus Christ as a myth.
 Tragically, and coincidentally, she died on December 25, 2015.

-Now this woman claimed that she was a good woman.
-She believed that she was a moral and upright person irrespective of her attitude or how she treated other people.
+Now, this woman claimed that she was a good person.
+She believed that she was moral and upright, irrespective of her attitude or how she treated others.
 This is depravity.
-A certain class of theologians calls this “total depravity” as do Calvinists and many claiming to be evangelicals.
+A certain class of theologians refers to this as “total depravity,” as do Calvinists and many who claim to be evangelicals.

-When thinking of depravity, a depraved, disheveled, obnoxious, hideous-looking person with rotten teeth, and frothing at the mouth with rabies, may come to mind.
-Otherwise, depravity for most of us would not mean much.
+When thinking of depravity, one might envision a depraved, disheveled, obnoxious, hideous-looking person with rotten teeth, frothing at the mouth with rabies.
+Otherwise, for most of us, depravity may not mean much.
 We are depraved anyway, so what about it?
-Totally depraved according to many, and there is nothing we can do about it.
+Totally depraved, according to many, and there is nothing we can do about it.

 Adam's Choice

 We all make our choices.
 Adam made his choice.
-He chose to disobey his Creator because he saw Eve eat of the prohibited fruit and, obviously, didn’t want to miss out.
-Had Adam chose to not violate his relationship with his Creator, Eve would have been replaced.
+He chose to disobey his Creator because he saw Eve eat the prohibited fruit and, obviously, didn’t want to miss out.
+Had Adam chosen not to violate his relationship with his Creator, Eve would have been replaced.

-Anyhow, analogically speaking, a bottle full of soda has broken on the kitchen floor.
-The sticky mess needs to be cleaned.
-The ants are swarming.
+Analogically speaking, a bottle full of soda has broken on the kitchen floor.
+The sticky mess needs to be cleaned, and the ants are swarming.
 There is no point in arguing over what could have been.

-The result of Adam’s violation has meant that all humanity has been taken capture by the Ancient Serpent, who is called the Devil and Satan (Revelation 12:9).
-This capture of humanity, meant that the rights that were given to Adam to rule over the Earth were handed over to the Ancient Serpent.
+The result of Adam’s violation has meant that all humanity has been captured by the Ancient Serpent, who is called the Devil and Satan (Revelation 12:9).
+This capture of humanity meant that the rights given to Adam to rule over the Earth were handed over to the Ancient Serpent.

 And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”
 29 And God said, “Behold, I have given you every plant yielding seed that is on the face of all the earth, and every tree with seed in its fruit.
 You shall have them for food.
 30 And to every beast of the earth and to every bird of the heavens and to everything that creeps on the earth, everything that has the breath of life, I have given every green plant for food.”
 And it was so (Genesis 1:28-30 ESV)

-Adam had rebelled against his Creator by what many today would seem a minor matter, disobeying the voice of his Creator.
-While this may seem like a trivial matter for us in some respects, and all Adam had to do was say, sorry, the Lord God did not see it in the same way.
-Clearly there was something else afoot that is not so conspicuous.
+Adam rebelled against his Creator over what many today might consider a minor matter: disobeying the voice of his Creator.
+While this may seem like a trivial issue to us in some respects, and all Adam had to do was say "sorry," the Lord God did not see it the same way.
+Clearly, there was something else at play that is not so conspicuous.
 Unless it is revealed to us, we will not know what it is.
-This act of disobedience by Adam actually "stuffed up" the original plan for humanity.
-Instead, a new plan had to be devised.
+This act of disobedience by Adam actually "messed up" the original plan for humanity.
+As a result, a new plan had to be devised.
 The Apostle John informs us that sin originated from the Devil, and the reason the Son of God appeared was to destroy the Devil’s works (1 John 3:8).

 Apostle Paul's Argument

 The Apostle Paul, writing to the Jews in Rome, lays out his argument as to why the Son of God appeared.
-Unfortunately, it is because people misinterpret or willfully eschew certain aspects of Paul’s exposition, as to why the Son of God had to appear in the flesh if people were to be saved, the concept of Total Depravity derived from the idea of Original Sin affecting everybody came into existence.
+Unfortunately, because people misinterpret or willfully eschew certain aspects of Paul’s exposition regarding why the Son of God had to appear in the flesh for people to be saved, the concept of Total Depravity—derived from the idea of Original Sin affecting everybody—came into existence.
 To quote the Apostle Paul:

 12 Therefore as sin came into the world through one man and death through sin, and so death spread to all men because all men sinned— 13 sin indeed was in the world before the law was given, but sin is not counted where there is no law.
 14 Yet death reigned from Adam to Moses, even over those whose sins were not like the transgression of Adam, who was a type of the one who was to come.